Ashford Borough Council elections: 2019-2023

 The 2020 Park Farm North by-election was triggered by the election of Councillor Jo Gideon to the UK Parliament as MP for Stoke-on-Trent Central.

 The 2021 Beaver by-election was triggered by the death of Councillor Alex Ward.

 The 2021 Downs North by-election was triggered by the resignation of Councillor Charles Dehnel.

 The 2021 Highfield by-election was triggered by the death of Councillor Gerald White.

+2023-2027

+The 2024 Aylesford & East Stour by-election was triggered by the resignation of Councillor Sojan Joseph following their election as MP for Ashford.